Analysis of materiality

 Materiality is the principle according to which businesses must prepare their reports by including information on aspects that significantly impact their capacity to create value over time.

 By following the principles of the GRI's G4 guidelines in force since May 2013, which place particular emphasis on the principle of materiality, Snam immediately took advantage of the opportunity to lend greater focus to its reporting by updating the topics that have traditionally been part of its sustainability efforts.
-A focus on material aspects is key to the reinforcement of the corporate social responsibility strategy.
+Now Snam follows the GRI standards which still keep focus on material aspects is key to the reinforcement of the corporate social responsibility strategy.

 The materiality analysis is conducted to identify the most significant topics for the Company and Stakeholders